avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 We all had a blast!!

-Unfortunately, detailing out the full conversation would be a very long read for you all.
+Unfortunately, detailing out the full conversation would be a very long article for you all.
 Fortunately, I decided to summarize it instead!

 ### Biggest Takeaways

 **\- Everyone has their own story and way of becoming financially independent**

 As asset managers, it was really interesting to hear the different types of clients they had.
-From real estate investors to business owners, high-earner careers, or just long-time workers who made good decisions with their finances - each had their own way of filling their coffers as the years passed.
+From real estate investors to business owners, high-earner careers, or just long-time workers who made good decisions with their finances - each had their way of filling their coffers as the years passed.

 I love this about the opportunities within the U.S - people can truly find ways to make a living with their passions.

-**\- Defense Mechanisms are huge motivators (for myself and for Josh/Aaron)**
+**\- Defense Mechanisms are huge motivators (for myself and Josh/Aaron)**

 We all have internal motivators that trigger us into action.
 These can come from traumatic experiences growing up or living through tough times in adulthood (Charlie Munger comes to mind).
 These moments change how we view the world and define how we plan on preventing them from happening in the future.